slim16165/gik25-microdata/README.md

 ## SHORTCODE
 The plugin enables a [Wordpress shortcode](https://codex.wordpress.org/Shortcode_API) that allows you to add a quote within your content.

+Aggiornare anche la versione del plugin su revious-microdata.php

 # Changelog